BWB

 Our adventure wedding photography and planning team began working with Tylee and Jeff in October of 2019 for their end of February Antarctica wedding expedition.

 It was smooth sailing throughout the Antarctica wedding planning process.
 Our team presented both fly and sail options to the couple, along with a further option that involved glamping in the interior of Antarctica.
-The first options departed from Chile and the last from South Africa.
+The first two options departed from Chile and the last from South Africa.

 Covid-19 began causing some challenges in January as it surfaced in Asia.
 The vessel team from Antarctica 21 sent regular updates about travel restrictions and the procedures they were putting in place to ensure the safety of everyone involved.
 At the end of the day however, the trip went ahead as planned between February 25 and March 3rd.